leo-lightfoot/GreenAcquisition/Readme.md

 3. **Sales Data**: Obtained from Bloomberg's Equity section, using the year prior to the announcement date as the reference year.

 4. **Stock Price Data**: Retrieved from Yahoo Finance API for specific trading days before and after M&A announcements.

+5. **Benchmark Data**: XLE (Energy Select Sector SPDR Fund) data between 2014 to 2024 from Bloomberg, used as a proxy for market benchmark for calculating abnormal returns.

 ## Project Structure